 Watch the video to see how easy it is to check disk space usage.

-Check space on Mac using About this Mac panel
+Check space on macOS Monterey (or earlier) using About this Mac panel

 - Click on the Apple icon in the Menu bar.